LogtalkDotOrg/logtalk3/coding/idea/NOTES.md

 Install or update
 -----------------

-To load the latest version of this plugin in IntelliJ follow these steps:
+To install the latest version of this plugin in IntelliJ IDEA follow these steps:

- - Go to your project configuration (*&lt;CTRL> + &lt;ALT> + S*)
+- Go to the IntelliJ IDEA preferences.

- - Select  *Plugins* -> *Browse Repositories ...* .
+- Select *Plugins* and then click on the *Browse Repositories ...* button.
 - Type *logtalk* in the search box to find it.
 Select it and click on *Install* or *Update*.

 Known issues
 ------------

 The grammar still needs some work.
 Particularly, it does not show as errors few sentences that should not be considered valid.